TheLastCylon/ecosystem/documentation/comparison_to_zeromq.md

 [Proper Fun](examples/proper_fun.md) system examples.

-With the use of Ecosystem the [Proper Fun](examples/proper_fun.md) example, is an entire system, with `7` servers and `1` client, that includes queuing, telemetry, distributed message tracking, etc, etc, etc. ...
+With the use of Ecosystem the [Proper Fun](examples/proper_fun.md) example, is an entire system, with `7` servers and `1` client, that includes queuing/buffering, telemetry, distributed message tracking, etc, etc, etc. ...
 With only `476` lines of code required ...
 For the ENTIRE system.